NathanaelSpecht/Engine/README.md

 - Engie demo in the `demo/` folder, `demo.cpp` and `Makefile`.
 - Engie tests in the `test/` folder, `test.cpp` and `Makefile`.

-Engie is currently being ported from C to C++.
+Engie has been ported from C to C++.
-The old C files from Engie version 0.0.1 are in the `demo-c/` folder and `demo-c.c`, and in the `test-c/` folder and `test-c.c`.
+The old C files from Engie version 0.0.1 are in the `archive/` folder.
-The `LICENSE` file also applies to this old code.
+They have their own license.

 SDL2's files and license are in the `sdl/` folder, `README-SDL.txt`, and `SDL2.dll`.